Samfox2/homebridge-domotiga/README.md

 # homebridge-domotiga
-Supports domotiga devices on HomeBridge Platform
+Supports domotiga devices on HomeBridge Platform.
 At this time, only a combined temperature/hygrometer sensor with the following configuration is suported.

 domotiga device values: